DanDo385/solidity-edu/PROJECT_ENHANCEMENTS.md

 This document outlines actionable enhancements to improve the overall project quality, developer experience, and learning outcomes.

+## 🚀 Quick Wins (Do These First)

+- Ship a `scripts/setup.sh` + `Makefile` pair so newcomers can run `make setup && make test` without reading docs.
+- Add a `docs/TEMPLATE_README.md` and retrofit Projects 01-05 to prove the template works.
+- Drop in a lightweight `PROGRESS.md` generator (gitignored) so learners can track completions locally.
+- Standardize deploy script comments (aligned in Projects 01-05) to show the split between student `src/` work and reference `script/` deploys.

 ---

 ## 📊 Current State Analysis